postmanlabs/labs-docs/v6/postman/collection_runs/starting_a_collection_run.md

 You can use scripts to build integration test suites, pass data between API requests, and build workflows that mirror your actual use case of APIs.

+## Customising requests in collection runner

+The collection runner allows for customising the execution of requests in the following ways:

+* **Order of execution**: The requests execute in the order they appear on the **Run order** pane of the collection runner.
+The execution can be reordered by dragging and dropping.

+* **Selective execution**: Requests can be prevented from executing by disabling them using the preceeding check boxes in the **Run order** pane of the collection runner.

 This topic describes how to configure collection run parameters for:

 * [Collection or folder](#collection-or-folder)